Samara Samara Oblast, Russia Travel Guide

 In deep winter, the Volga River and its banks show impressive ice formations.

 The large a national park withincludes the spectacular bend of the Volga River.
-It features stunning landscapes, diverse ecosystems, and opportunities for outdoor activities.
+It features stunning landscapes, diverse ecosystems, plus possibilities for outdoor activities.

 Cultural outings beyond Samara's city limits include further historical and local insights.